-Students who are seeking help with substance use issues now have another place to turn, thanks to the latest partnership between the Anne Arundel County Department of Health and the County Public Schools.
+Students who are seeking help with substance use issues now have another place to turn, thanks to a partnership between the Anne Arundel County Department of Health and the County Public Schools.

 The STAR (Screening Teens to Access Recovery) Program allows school health nurses to utilize technology to connect high school students in a tele-session with a licensed therapist from the Department of Health.
 Sessions take place through a secure portal to ensure privacy.

 Based on screening results, the therapist will work with the student to explore available treatment options and decide the next steps.
 The therapist and school health nurse will encourage students to include their parents, guardians, caregiver or another trusted adult in the process.

 Any high school student can arrange to go to the school health room at any time during the school day for help.
 STAR offers a nonjudgmental stigma-free environment that is convenient and welcoming.

 “We all have a stake in ensuring the wellness of our students,” Anne Arundel County Executive Steuart Pittman said.
 “This collaboration between the school system and the Department of Health is critical to help students that have a problem with substance use get the help they need when they need it.”